 Sad version.
 What a wonderful tune and song, well rendered by S P Balasubramaniam.

 Since 1964 onwards Song Writer ANAND BAKSHI have given many memorable songs, without any loss of continuity break.
-BUT had never got an opportunity to win the Filmfare award.
-“Tere Mere Beech Main” song gave Anand Bakshi it’s first ever Filmfare trophy.
+Anand Bakshi win the Filmfare award for“Tere Mere Beech Main” song gave Anand Bakshi it’s second Filmfare trophy.
 As usual Laxmikant-Pyarelal were also nominated for the best music for “EK DUJE KE LIYE”..